billbudge/WebEditorFramework/examples/functioncharts/README.md

 Key diagram features:

 1. The 'adapter' function uses the array indexed getter to implement the comparison functions.
-1. It also uses the getter and setter to create an indexed let-like function, which can be passed to the 'swap' we implemented above.
+1. It also uses the getter and setter to create a function that maps an index into a let-like function, which can be passed to the 'swap' we implemented above.
 That swap is used to implement the array swap function that quicksort requires.
 The output isn't needed, but we must 'use' it to drive the side effects.

 <figure align="center">
   <img src="./resources/quicksort2b.svg"  alt="" title="Using the adapter to implement different pivot functions.">